webealin/homelab-blog/content/posts/how-to-start-a-blog-i/index.md

 ## Creating your project

 As already stated, we want to host the blog using GitHub Pages, so the very first step will be to create a repository for it.
 Head over to [GitHub](https://github.com) and create a new repository which is named `<your username>.github.io`.
 In my case, this is going to be `webealin.github.io`.
-A bit of a caveat here is, that your repository has to be public, if you're not a GitHub pro user.
-But I guess it is not that much of a problem as the blog is going to be publicly hosted anyways.
+A bit of a caveat here is that your repository has to be public, if you're not a GitHub pro user.
+But I guess it's not that much of a problem as the blog is going to be publicly hosted anyways.

 {{< alert >}}
 **Warning!** It is pretty important, that you call the repository exactly like that.
 Your blog will later be published under that subdomain.
 If you would call the repository for example `myblog`, the blog would later be hosted under `<your username>.github.io/myblog` which is probably not what you wanted to end up with.